top of page

 CSM: Which way is the Refectory? - do boa-constrictors reside there?
 Ha! (nervously)

-M: No, sir - his Lordship has forbidden Mr. Davies from bringing said reptiles after one particularly irksome fellow nearly strangled poor Taffy - (confidentially) - a favourite Welsh concubine of His Lordship
+M: No, sir - his Lordship has forbidden Mr. Davies from bringing said reptiles after one particularly irksome fellow nearly strangled poor Taffy (confidentially) - a favoured Welsh concubine of his Lordship

-CSM: Perhaps you could fetch me a large brandy before I proceed
+CSM: Perhaps you could furnish me some brandy before I proceed - if you would Fletcher - from that naggin on your hip

 M: As you wish, sir (has a hip-flask handy)

-CSM stares in wonderment at the catastrophic state of the ancient place
+CSM stares in wonderment at the catastrophic state of the primordial pile

-M: There sir, that should settle your nerves - when you feel able for it - the Refractory is the very last door on your left - ignore any momentary pale diffusions of light, moans, seemingly animated portraits, or random bones you may pass along the way - (whispers) - do, however, be on your guard against mob-capped young ladies - they just cannot seem to stop making sandwiches for the young gentlemen tsk! (shakes head - departs)
+M: There sir, that should settle your nerves - now, when you feel able for it, the Refractory is the very last door on your left, if memory serves (drains hip-flask) I would advise thee, Mr. Matthews, to ignore any momentary pale diffusions of light, moans, seemingly animated portraits, or random bones you may pass along the way (whispers) - do, however, be on your guard against mob-capped young ladies - they just cannot seem to stop making soup and sandwiches for the young gentlemen, tsk! (shakes head - departs)

 CSM throws back his dram - proceeds with care - none of the above terrors have ensued - he picks up his stride - admires the monk’s stone coffins, when an ear-splitting BOO! is heard